Alamao4523/CERBERUS-AGI/README.md

 📧 My Email> albertosendr@gmail.com 📧

 Soooooo, lets start.
 This project was borned because the other tools available in the market had lots of issues, at least for me.
 The stability was the main one.
+CERBERUS is a long-running, human-like iOS automation framework designed to operate for months without interruption.
+Built on TrollStore and hardened with a dedicated admin daemon, it solves the core failure of existing automation tools: instability

 Soooo, My design philosophy is built on 5 unshakeable pillars:
 > 1.  🪶 **Extreme Lightweight Efficiency** (~20MB Total App Footprint - with a preference of storing everything in the RAM - Impact on IOS Storage is minimal)